John Stephenson (actor)

 John Winfield Stephenson (born c.
-1923/1924 – May 15, 2015) was an American actor, most active in voice-over roles.
-He has also been credited as John Stevenson.
-Stephenson never gave any interviews and was rarely seen in public, although he did make an appearance at BotCon 2001.
+1923/1924 – May 15, 2015) was an American actor who worked primarily in voice-over roles.

 Early life

 Stephenson was from Kenosha, Wisconsin.
-After serving in the United States Army Air Forces, as a gunner and radio operator, during World War II, John Stephenson took a course in speech and drama at Northwestern University and graduated with a theater degree before moving to Hollywood.
+After serving in the United States Army Air Forces as a gunner and radio operator during World War II, Stephenson took a course in speech and drama at Northwestern University and graduated with a theatre degree before moving to Hollywood.

 Death

 Stephenson died of Alzheimer's disease, aged 91 on May 15, 2015.
 He is survived by his wife of 60 years, their two children (a son and a daughter) and a granddaughter.